toolleeo/cli-apps/README.md

 * [gopass](https://www.gopass.pw/) - gopass is a rewrite of the pass password manager in Go with the aim of making it cross-platform and adding additional features.
 The target audience are professional developers and sysadmins (and especially teams of those) who are well versed with a command line interface.
 * [hide](https://github.com/whatl3y/hide) - AES-256 bit encrypted password manager with all encrypted passwords stored locally on your machine
 * [keydex](https://github.com/shikaan/keydex) - Manage KeePass databases from your terminal.
-* [kpcli](http://kpcli.sourceforge.net/) - A command line interface for KeePass.
+* [kpcli](http://kpcli.sourceforge.net/) - A command line interface for KeePass databases.
-* [kpcli](https://github.com/rebkwok/kpcli) - Command line interface for keepass database.
 * [kpxhs](https://github.com/akazukin5151/kpxhs) - Interactive Keepass database TUI viewer written in Haskell.
 * [pa](https://github.com/biox/pa) - A simple password manager; encryption via age, written in portable posix shell.
 * [pash](https://github.com/dylanaraps/pash) - A simple password manager using GPG written in POSIX sh.
-* [pass](https://www.passwordstore.org/) - With pass, each password lives inside of a gpg encrypted file whose filename is the title of the website or resource that requires the password.
-These encrypted files may be organized into meaningful folder hierarchies, copied from computer to computer, and, in general, manipulated using standard command line file management utilities.
 * [pass](https://github.com/acidvegas/pass) - POSIX password manager that keeps passwords inside gpg encrypted files inside a simple directory tree.
 * [passage](https://github.com/FiloSottile/passage) - A fork of [password-store](https://www.passwordstore.org) that uses [age](https://age-encryption.org) as a backend instead of GnuPG.
 * [passfzf](https://git.sr.ht/~mlaparie/passfzf) - A simple fzf wrapper for pass (the UNIX password-store).
 It allows fuzzy finding your pass passwords to copy, show, edit, delete, rename and duplicate them.
+* [password-store](https://www.passwordstore.org/) - With pass, each password lives inside of a gpg encrypted file whose filename is the title of the website or resource that requires the password.
+These encrypted files may be organized into meaningful folder hierarchies, copied from computer to computer, and, in general, manipulated using standard command line file management utilities.
 * [Pswd](https://github.com/Mandrew0822/pswd) - A secure password generator written in C.
 * [rbw](https://github.com/doy/rbw) - Unofficial command line client for Bitwarden that is “stateful”, i.e., it does not require required the manual lock and unlock of the client.
 * [safe.sh](https://github.com/windowsrefund/safe) - Pure Bash script to manage secure archives; simple and clean; uses [gnugpg](https://gnupg.org/) for encryption/decryption, thus can leverage tools like [GPG Agent](https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html).